 Agrophotovoltaics: A Double Opportunity for Latin America and the Caribbean

-APV combines solar photovoltaic power generation with agriculture on the same land.
-It’s all about adopting crop growing and/or animal husbandry practices underneath ground-mounted solar panels.
-By generating renewable energy, increasing agricultural resilience, conserving water and making an efficient use of resources, this technique has the potential to drive a low-carbon, climate-resilient future.
+Agrophotovoltaic production combines crop growing and/or animal husbandry practices underneath ground-mounted solar panels.
+By generating renewable energy, conserving water and making an efficient use of resources, it can open the way for a low-carbon, climate change-resilient future.

 There can be no global shift to renewable energy without better storage technology.
 New solutions such as Battery Energy Storage Systems (BESS) are emerging in the region to help build the business case for coupling this technology with renewables.

 IDB World: Working from Home, Solar Panels in the Amazon, the Middle Class